[janet gunter]

 Fitz, our little cuddle gremlin

-It's my “Covidversary” and I'm focusing on Fitz, the pugalier (pug x cavalier) we just rehomed, who in just 10 days has been such a boost.
+It's my “Covidversary” and I'm focusing on Fitz, the pugalier (pug x cavalier) cavalier cross we just rehomed, who in just 10 days has been such a boost.
 My body and my brain are basking in the new love we have for each other.
 It's been a tough couple of years, but I'm so lucky to have supportive family and a partner who have been so devoted to my wellbeing.
 They have never questioned the reality of my illness, and my new disability.

 Three years ago today, it was a Friday afternoon and I was at the small wooden desk I bought after moving into my partner's place before lockdown.
 I had a strange headache I'd never had, one right behind my eyes.
 I tried to continue working, but after an hour or two, I was in bed.